ArchLars/archtutorial/README.md

       --latest 10 \
       --save /etc/pacman.d/mirrorlist
 ```

-### then Install Linux!
+and then install the base of Arch Linux! :

-This is where the fun begins:

 ```bash
 #